A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Binary Classification}

-Our initial focus was on a binary classification task, aiming to identify individuals with potential mental health concerns based on their DAS-21 scores.
-For binary classification, the performance of the models on binary classification tasks is summarized in Table \ref{tab:ml_metrics_All_features_binary_classification}.
+Our initial focus was on binary classification, with the objective of identifying people with potential mental health concerns based on their DASS-21 scores.
+For this task, the performance of each model is summarized in Table \ref{tab:ml_metrics_All_features_binary_classification}.

-From the table, LightGBM emerged as the best-performing model, achieving the highest ROC AUC of 0.9941 and PR AUC of 0.9982.
+From the table, LightGBM emerged as the model that performed the best, achieving the highest ROC AUC of 0.9941 and PR AUC of 0.9982.
 Gradient Boosting and MLP also demonstrated strong performance, with ROC AUC values of 0.9751 and 0.9322, respectively.
 In contrast, Catboost and Random Forest showed relatively lower performance, indicating that they might not be as effective for this particular binary classification task.